Day of the Dead: Observances outside of Mexico

-America
+North America

 United States

-In many U.S. communities with Mexican residents, Day of the Dead celebrations are very similar to those held in Mexico.
+In many communities in the United States with Mexican residents, Day of the Dead celebrations are very similar to those held in Mexico.
 In some of these communities, in states such as Texas, New Mexico, and Arizona, the celebrations tend to be mostly traditional.
-The All Souls Procession has been an annual Tucson, Arizona, event since 1990.
+The All Souls' Procession has been an annual event since 1990 in Tucson, Arizona.
 The event combines elements of traditional Day of the Dead celebrations with those of pagan harvest festivals.
 People wearing masks carry signs honoring the dead and an urn in which people can place slips of paper with prayers on them to be burned.
 Likewise, Old Town San Diego, California, annually hosts a traditional two-day celebration culminating in a candlelight procession to the historic El Campo Santo Cemetery.

 The festival also was held annually at historic Forest Hills Cemetery in Boston's Jamaica Plain neighborhood.
 Sponsored by Forest Hills Educational Trust and the folkloric performance group La Piñata, the Day of the Dead festivities celebrated the cycle of life and death.
 People brought offerings of flowers, photos, mementos, and food for their departed loved ones, which they placed at an elaborately and colorfully decorated altar.
 A program of traditional music and dance also accompanied the community event.
 The Jamaica Plain celebration was discontinued in 2011.